 Though I’ve made plenty of friends on the manufacturing floor who were smarter than those in the engineering cubicles, I’ve never yet met one that dreamed of more complicated assemblies.
 Maybe you can’t bring them the early joys of a fresh box of Lego, but by designing your assemblies to be self-locating and self-fixturing—by making your designs intuitive to assemble—you can definitely brighten their day.

 Want more tips like these sent to your inbox?
 Sign up below!
-Or do you know a coworker who likes to design super-complex assemblies?
-Send them a link to this article to help them simplify.
+Or, if you have a coworker who likes to design super-complex assemblies, send them a link to this article to help them simplify.
+Finally, check out our Capabilities Guide for more info on how Fictiv can help your team.